Do you want to know some Linux statistics in detail? Well, you’ve come to the right place.

 36. Russia Uses Astra, an Operating System Based on Linux

-Astra Linux, a Linux-based Russian operating system, is mainly developed to fulfill the requirements of the Russian army and other intelligence agencies and armed forces.
+Astra Linux, a Linux-based Russian operating system, is mainly developed to fulfil the requirements of the Russian army and other intelligence agencies and armed forces.

-It provides top-level data protection and has been certified by Federal Service for Technical and Export Control, the Russian Defense Ministry, and Federal Security Service.
+It provides top-level data protection and is certified by Federal Service for Technical and Export Control, the Russian Defense Ministry, and Federal Security Service.

 37. The White House Has Been Using the Red Hat Operating System Since 2001

 The White House switched its official website (whitehouse.gov) to the Red Hat operating system in July 2001.
 This operating system runs on Apache HTTP Server.